OracleCPS/GG4BigData/CloudWorkshop_GG4BD_500.md

 - Goldengate BigData Java Database Connectivity (JDBC) Handler to replicate source transactional data to a target or database.

 ### Time to Complete
-Approximately 30 minutes
+Approximately 0 minutes

 ### What Do You Need?
 Your will need:
 - Goldengate for Bigdata
-- Oracle JDBC Java Driver.
+- Oracle Cloud Object Storage Connection Detals and Library files.
+- for parquet format , need parquet libraries

 ### STEP 1: Setting up the Environment For Connection to OCI Cloud.